learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 The script automatically generates atom and bond features, but you can add other features to the dataset too.

 - Morgan fingerprint.
 The Morgan fingerprint is a classic 2D bit vector fingerprint.
 Given a dataset called `dset` and a desired fingerprint length `vec_length`, call `dset.add_morgan(vec_length)`
 - E3FP.
 The E3FP fingerprint is a 3D version of the Morgan fingerprint.
 To generate E3FP fingerprints call `dset.add_e3fp(vec_length)`.
-(Note, however, that creating a conda environment with the latest versions of both RDKit and E3FP leads to clashes, and so the `nff` environment does not automatically contain E3FP functionality.
-If you want to generate an E3FP fingerprint, you will have to create a new environment with E3FP and an older version of RDKit).
 - RDKit descriptors.
 RDKit has a variety of 3D descriptors, such as `autocorrelation_3d`, `rdf`, `morse`, `whim` and `getaway`.
 To generate features with any of these methods, call `dset.featurize_rdkit(method)`.

 To load, modify, and save a dataset, run: